sdc-china/IDA-doc/_posts/2018-01-15-tutorial-summary.md

 * **Test**: An web-based UI editor for user to record BPM UI and test BPM application.
 * **CheckStyle**: Static code analysis for BPM application.
-* **Pipeline**: A build-in continuous integration pipeline for testing, checkstyle, snapshot taken , snapshot deployment(PC to PS).
+* **Pipeline**: A build-in continuous integration pipeline for testing, checkstyle, snapshot , artifact deployment(online and offline deployment.

+For more you could explore our [demos](https://www.youtube.com/playlist?list=PLvnkIpbV-59aKdOujdn30R7KRZ0qLd8Cg) on YouTube.